emvaugh2/Azure-Cloud-Resume-Challenge/README.md

 Okay so we're going to go over tests today and how to incorporate that into our code.
 I actually need to see if my edited code works first but we'll revisit that when I get back home to my personal laptop.
 Well, maybe.

+"Create a new project folder and, inside that, create a new folder called my_sum.
+Inside my_sum, create an empty file called __init__.py.
+Creating the __init__.py file means that the my_sum folder can be imported as a module from the parent directory."
+^^^ I don't think I knew this.

 Step 7 - Javascript